 Before your child’s sports season starts, get them training and participating in activities so they start the season in good physical condition.

 Your child should be drinking fluids—water or sports drinks—before, during and after a game or practice.
-Children younger than 10 years of age should drink to satisfy thirst, plus 3-4 ounces prior to their activity; children over the age of 10 should drink to satisfy thirst, plus 8 ounces prior to their activity.
-Avoid beverages with excessive caffeine as it drains fluids from the body.
+Avoid caffeine as it drains fluids from the body.

 Use proper technique

 Ensure your child has the proper equipment for their sport and that it is kept in good condition.
-Check every year that equipment fits correctly as your child may have grown.
+Check that everything fits correctly, as your child may have grown.